 Live Oak Age Distribution -- Because the live oak was the predominant tree found in the survey on the public right-of-way, We analyzed the DBH of the live oak population (Figure 7).
-We found although there are some very old, large live oaks, the majority of the live oaks have a DBH of 30 inches or less.
-The majority of the live oaks are in the 10-inch to 19-inch DBH range which means the parks have a relatively young live oak population.
-As a rough estimate, live oaks with a DBH of 30 inches could be somewhere in the range of 50 to 100 years old, maybe older.
+We found although there are some very old, large live oaks, the majority of the live oaks have a DBH of 31 inches or less.
+The majority of the live oaks have a wide range, in the 10-inch to 35-inch DBH range which means the city has a mature live oak population.
+As a rough estimate, live oaks with a DBH of 19 inches could be somewhere in the range of 25 to 50 years old, maybe older.